ka8725/ka8725.github.com/_posts/2019-04-07-date-ranges-overlap.md

 > Read the statement `daterange(start_date, end_date, '[]')` as "create a range of dates from `start_date` to `end_date`, right and left edges inclusively".
 The third argument `[]` points to the property of inclusiveness.
 More about this can be found [here](https://www.postgresql.org/docs/9.3/rangetypes.html).

 > The `&&` operator used here to check for ranges overlap.
-Check out the [documentation](https://www.postgresql.org/docs/9.3/functions-range.html) if still have questions.
+Check out the [documentation](https://www.postgresql.org/docs/9.3/functions-range.html) if any questions arise.

 What's the issue with this try?
 Well, this code is much more efficient comparing to the first one.
-But still, it creates objects for the date ranges, but on DB level this time.
-Remember, unnecessary number of objects is a  cause of slow program.
-That's why number of allocations should be reduced if possible.
-This code is literally translated from the previous version emphasised on readability.
-So even now after the into-SQL transformation it's more or less readable.
+But still creates objects for the date ranges, hovewer on DB level this time.
+Remember, unnecessary number of objects is a slow program cause.
+That's why if possible a number of allocations should be reduced.
+This code is literally translated from the previous version accenting readability.
+Therefore, even after the into-SQL transformation it is more or less readable.
 But how to speed it up?
 This time the readability emphasise is the clue.
 Usually, when deal with performance issues current solution may be rewritten in a more efficient way, but sacrificing readability.
 Trying this way one may go with piece of SQL:

 ```ruby
 sql = <<~SQL